KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 #### Debug and Release Modes

-Debug и release libraries were added to ASP.NET pages as follows:
+Debug and Release libraries were added to ASP.NET pages as follows:

 ```html
 <% if (Gfranq.JavaScriptFilters.HtmlHelper.IsDebug)